-At Hope4Cancer Institute, we are fortunate to help many breast cancer patients heal after being diagnosed from Stage 0-IV cancer.
+At Hope4Cancer Treatment Centers, we are fortunate to help many breast cancer patients heal after being diagnosed from Stage 0-IV cancer.
 Many come to us after their cancer has returned or spread, after conventional cancer therapies like chemotherapy and radiation therapy have ravaged their bodies.
 Others come to us closer to their initial diagnosis, seeking to avoid conventional treatment methods and find a better way to heal from cancer.
 While we have many success stories from breast cancer patients who thrived despite a Stage IV diagnosis, our methods are even more impactful when a patient comes to us with a Stage 0, I, or II diagnosis.

 As part of our ongoing series of patient stories, I want to introduce a Stage IIA breast cancer patient who came to Hope4Cancer in May 2015 after a lumpectomy.
 Julie refused her oncologist’s recommendation for chemotherapy and radiation therapy in favor of a more holistic — mind, body, spirit — approach to healing her immune system and ridding her body of the cancer cells that were growing in her left breast.
 Julie completed a three-week in-patient protocol that we recommended based on our evaluation of the results from her Color Doppler Ultrasound, MRI, and a number of blood tests to evaluate her immune system and cancer markers.
 Julie is now participating in our home program and will return to Hope4Cancer quarterly for her follow-up visits.
 She has been very diligent in following our protocols at the clinic and at home, and she is well on her way to a healthier body that keeps cancer cells in check.